FAQs

 Will you consider using sustainable or unconventional materials?

 Yes — our process includes research, fabrication and design iteration.
-We can evaluate alternate materials and methods when they align with design intent, budget, site context and long-term performance.
+We can evaluate alternate materials and methods when they align with design intent, budget, and long-term performance.

 Next Steps & Engagement